kubeshop/tracetest/docs/docs/analyzer/rules/attribute-naming.md

-# attribute_naming
+# attribute-naming

-Enforce attribute keys to follow common specifications
+Enforce attribute keys to follow common specifications.

 ## Rule Details

-An Attribute is a key-value pair, which is encapsulated as part of a span.
+An `Attribute` is a key-value pair, which is encapsulated as part of a span.
 The attribute key should follow a set of common specifications to be considered valid.

-The following OTel semantic conventions for attribute keys are defined:
+The following OpenTelemetry Semantic Conventions for attribute keys are defined:

 - It must be a non-null and non-empty string.
 - It must be a valid Unicode sequence.